beckastar/ladynerds_site/README.md

   static
 * my-branch
 $ git pull origin static
+$ git push origin my-branch
 ```

 This merges in any updates that have been made since the last time you did a git pull.
 This ensures that your pull request will only have **your** changes in it, rather than any changes that have happened since you made your branch.
+Then you push up your whole branch, so you can submit a pull request for it.

 ## Run the site locally: